felixs8/vibe-coding-template/project-management/guidelines.md

 Development proceeds in small, repeatable cycles.
 Each cycle focuses on exactly one task.

 1. **Analysis and Planning** – The AI agent and the vibe coder decide what the next task should be.
 The AI challenges the scope, suggests smaller steps, and asks clarifying questions.
 2. **Acceptance Criteria** – Once the task is clear, acceptance criteria are written.
 Some of these criteria will be automated tests.
-When the criteria are defined and agreed on, the task is marked _Ready_.
+3. **Architecture Review** – Before implementation, review if the planned task requires updates to the architecture artifact.
+As implementation details become clearer, architectural decisions may need refinement or new technical choices may emerge.
-3. **Implementation** – The AI agent acting as **coder** carries out the work.
-It ensures that the project builds, all relevant tests pass, and the definition of done is satisfied.
+4. **Implementation** – When the vibe coder decides the task is ready, they give the command to implement to the AI agent.
+The AI agent carries out the work, ensuring that the project builds, all relevant tests pass, and the definition of done is satisfied.
-4. **Documentation Update** – As part of the task, the documentation artifact is updated.
+5. **Documentation Update** – As part of the task, the documentation artifact is updated.
-5. **Task File Update** – The coder documents all changes made, including which files were modified, created, or deleted.
+6. **Task File Update** – The AI agent documents all changes made, including which files were modified, created, or deleted.
-6. **Review and Check-in** – The vibe coder reviews the implementation, validates that all acceptance criteria are met, checks code quality, and ensures tests are meaningful.
+7. **Review and Check-in** – The vibe coder reviews the implementation, validates that all acceptance criteria are met, checks code quality, and ensures tests are meaningful.
 If accepted, the work is committed to the repository.

 ## Step 5: Retrospective